The <epiparameter>

 character

-string with the name of the epidemiological distribution type.- prob_distribution
+string with the name of the epidemiological parameter type.- prob_distribution

 A list of named vectors with the uncertainty around the probability distribution parameters.
 If uncertainty around the parameter estimates is unknown use